E-B3rry/yoursearchbar.me-removal/README.md

 This PowerShell script is designed to hopefully **remove the *yoursearchbar.me*** extension malware from your Windows computer.

-I tested it on a few computers (running Windows 11) that were infected with the 9.8 version of the malware, and it worked, *but I can't guarantee that it will work for you*.
+I tested it on a few computers (running Windows 11) that were infected with the 9.8 version of the malware, and it worked, *but I cannot guarantee that it will work for you*.

 ## How to Use the Removal Tool